 - Includes 20 different knitting stitches and 12 unique knitting techniques.

-- It is Knitting for Dummies on Steroids.
+- This book is Knitting for Dummies on Steroids.

-There is simply no better resource online that I have found for starting off in knitting and also improving on what you already know.
+There are so many wonderful resources online that I have found for starting off in knitting and also improving on what you already know.

-All the books above have knitting patterns beginners will love.
+All the books above have knitting patterns beginners will love and even advanced knitters will learn something new.

-Here is another free knitting pattern for beginners you may enjoy.
+Here is a free knitting pattern for beginners you may enjoy.

 This is one of my collection of knitting patterns beginners will love: